 The life settlement market was more than 100 years in the making.
 The life settlement market would not have originated without a number of events, judicial rulings and key individuals.

 The U.S. Supreme Court case of Grigsby v.
 Russell, 222 U.S. 149 (1911) established a life insurance policy as private property, which may be assigned at the will of the owner.
-Justice Oliver Wendell Holmes noted in his opinion that life insurance possessed all the ordinary characteristics of property, and therefore represented an asset that a policy owner may transfer without limitation.
-Wrote Holmes, “Life insurance has become in our days one of the best recognized forms of investment and self-compelled saving.”
-This opinion placed the ownership rights in a life insurance policy on the same legal footing as more traditional investment property, such as stocks and bonds.
+Justice Oliver Wendell Holmes noted in his opinion that life insurance possessed all the ordinary characteristics of the property, and therefore represented an asset that a policy owner may transfer without limitation.
+Wrote Holmes, “Life insurance has become in our days one of the best-recognized forms of investment and self-compelled saving.”
+This opinion placed the ownership rights in a life insurance policy on the same legal footing as a more traditional investment property, such as stocks and bonds.
 As with these other types of property, a life insurance policy could be transferred to another person at the discretion of the policy owner.
 This decision established a life insurance policy as transferable property that contains specific legal rights, including the right to:

 - Name the policy beneficiary

 - Change the beneficiary designation (unless subject to restrictions)

 - Assign the policy as collateral for a loan

 This was good news for Policy Sellers and paved the way to allow for financing options for policy owners.
 Please contact us with any questions in regards to the Life Settlement Option.